mlswg/mls-protocol/draft-ietf-mls-protocol.md

       this node to the private key derived from the `path_secret`.

-    * For each parent of the common ancestor, up to the root of the tree, derive a new path secret and set the private key for the node to the private key derived from the path secret.
+    * For each parent of the common ancestor, up to the root of the tree, derive a new path secret, and set the private key for the node to the private key derived from the path secret.
 The private key MUST be the private key that corresponds to the public key in the node.